randy3k/AlignTab/README.md

 For example, `regex/rl` means all odd columns will be right-justified and all even columns will be left-justified.
 - the symbol `*` repeats the preceeding justification flags.
 <br>For example `r*3` equals `rrr`, and `(cr3)*2` equals `cr3cr3`.

-- Default option is `l1f0`.
-  - All columns are left-justified.
-  - A space is added after each column.
-  - All matched delimiters are aligned.

 ### Live Preview Mode